JRSV/RSVP.V3.full-vanilla/README.md

 The system is designed to use the abstractions as templates to modify and create personalized GUIs.
 More explanation and tutorials to come.

+### HISTORY
+## Beginning
+# Version 1
+RSVP was developed in 2016 when working on my PhD at The University of Edinburgh.
+Initially it was designed to simplify state saving in Pure Data as an alternative to more extensive State Saving methods like "Kollabs".
+The first version of RSVP made use of planty of externals and libraries from the Pure Data community.
+This made RSVP easier to use, but increased its dependence of external code.
+The saving and recalling mechanism was complex and made use of the [coll] object avialable in the "Cyclone" library.
+Its development started with Pure Data 0.46 which did not include the now used text object.
+This version of RSVP was presented in the LAC2018 - Berlin.

 ![](rsvp1.gif)

 # IMPORTANT